splunk/splunk-platform-automator/README.md

 The Framework is currently only tested on Mac OSX, but any other Unix, which is supported by Virtualbox, should work.

 * Download and install Virtualbox and Vagrant from their websites.
 Both are coming with a simple installer in the package.
-* Install Ansible: I personally prefer [Brew](https://brew.sh) for that, which is as simple as `brew install ansible`
+* Install Ansible: I personally prefer [Brew](https://brew.sh) for that, which is as simple as `brew install ansible`.
+Current ansible 2.4.1.0 has a bug.
+You have to use the previous version.
+Install in brew with `brew install https://raw.githubusercontent.com/Homebrew/homebrew-core/10ca339c7cba7eac1473012691d084aca62f1881/Formula/ansible.rb`
 * Download the framework and make it available in a terminal
 * Download the prerequisites and put them in folder called `Software`, just beside the `Splunkenizer` folder.